Initialization

 });

-- an HTML container (the ID of the HTML container)
+- the HTML container (the ID)

-- an object with configuration properties
+- an object with configuration options

 // create Kanban